 - Methodology applied for the analysis of such transactions.

-Penalties for Noncompliance with Transfer Pricing
+Sanctions for Transfer Pricing Non-Compliance

-Sanctions related to non-compliance with transfer pricing rules are regulated in Articles 76, 81 and 83 of the Mexican Federal Tax Code.
+Sanctions related to non-compliance with Transfer Pricing rules are regulated in Articles 76, 81 and 83 of the Mexican Federal Tax Code.

 |Av.
 Obrero Mundial 903 Mezzanine B, Delegación Benito Juárez, Ciudad de México – México|